 The core difference of FIDO2 is in its trust model.
 Both FIDO2 and PIV utilize public key cryptography to achieve their core security features.
 However, FIDO2 establishes trust directly with the end user by using a distributed cryptographic registration and multi-step challenge process for validation instead of an intermediary such as a certificate authority.

 Eliminating certificates removed many barriers and finally provided the largest technology providers a realistic way to cost effectively integrate crypto based MFA through the WebAuthN and CTAP protocols.
-Adoption of FIDO2 has been remarkable, and as of this writing, every major manufacturer and software platform supports FIDO2.
+This has resulted in all major browsers and operating systems supporting FIDO2.

 How FIDO2 helps Government Agencies